sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 ---

-Changes that impact current hive code paths:
+Changes that impact current hive code paths.

 * Split MR compilation from SemanticAnalyzer (simple)
 * Break MapRedWork into MapWork and ReduceWork (straight forward but a number of changes)